 The major course experience runs throughout the day as students build on their classroom learning through nightly study halls, field trips, observatory and laboratory work and performances.
 Approximately 100 hours with classmates, teachers, and interns over the program’s five weeks provides time for exceptional gains in understanding.

-Recent Major Courses
+Potential Major Courses for 2025

 After the Rally